Carina Lau

 Carina Lau Kar-ling (劉嘉玲 (Lau4 Gaa1-ling4); born 8 December 1965) is a Hong Kong actress and singer.
 She started her acting career at TVB, before achieving success with her girl-next-door roles in the 1980s' Hong Kong films.
-She is known for her role as Empress Wu Zetian in Tsui Hark's Detective Dee film series.
-Lau's accolades include Best Actress awards at the Nantes Three Continents Festival for Days of Being Wild (1990), at the Golden Rooster Awards for Curiosity Kills the Cat (2006), and at the Hong Kong Film Awards for Detective Dee and the Mystery of the Phantom Flame (2010).
+She is also known for her role as Empress Wu Zetian in Tsui Hark's Detective Dee film series.
+Lau won Best Actress at the Nantes Three Continents Festival for Days of Being Wild (1990), at the Golden Rooster Awards for Curiosity Kills the Cat (2006), and at the Hong Kong Film Awards for Detective Dee and the Mystery of the Phantom Flame (2010).

 Early life

 Lau was born on 1965 in Suzhou, Jiangsu, with her ancestral home in Rong County, Guangxi, to Lau Gwai Ming (1940–2006) and Wong Fuk Mui (born 1944).

 Lau's paternal grandfather moved to Thailand in 1935 to make a living and later moved to the country with his wife in 1938, just before the Canton Operation during the Second Sino-Japanese War.
 Lau's father, Lau Gwai Ming, was born in Thailand on 1940.
 Lau's father returned to China in 1955 and with the help of All-China Federation of Returned Overseas Chinese, he studied at a junior high school in Guangzhou and high school in Suzhou.
 Following the start of Cultural Revolution in 1965, overseas Chinese who returned to China were targets of criticism.
 Lau's father moved to Hong Kong in 1976, while Lau moved to Hong Kong with her mother and brother in 1978, and joined TVB's acting class in 1983.